Binance CEO Changpeng Zhao is warning people after FTX’s collapse to avoid crypto projects that are displaying five key red flags.

 1: Never use a token you created as collateral.

 2: Don’t borrow if you run a crypto business.
 Don’t use capital ‘efficiently’.
-Have a large reserve.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Have a large reserve.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action